SergiyKochenko/Django-React-Build-a-Location-Based-Real-Estate-Website/README.md

 - A summary of the number of property listings posted by the seller.
 - This information appears on the Profile, Agency Detail, and Agencies pages to help users quickly assess seller credibility.

+## Displaying the Points of Interest on the Map

+Both the Listings and Listing Detail pages now display points of interest (POIs) such as stadiums, hospitals, and universities.
+Key points include:
+- Custom icons are defined for each POI type.
+- POIs are fetched as part of the listing details.
+- Each POI is rendered on the map using React-Leaflet’s Marker and Popup components.
+- Distance from the property is calculated and displayed in the popup for each POI.
+- This feature enhances the user experience by providing geographic context to nearby amenities.

 ## Usage
 - **Development Mode:** Both Django and React servers run concurrently to provide a live development environment.
 - **Testing:**